-Adversaries may duplicate then impersonate another user's token to escalate privileges and bypass access controls.
-An adversary can create a new access token that duplicates an existing token using
+Adversaries may duplicate then impersonate another user's existing token to escalate privileges and bypass access controls.
+For example, an adversary can duplicate an existing token using

 ImpersonateLoggedOnUser to allow the calling thread to impersonate a logged on user's security context, or with

 SetThreadToken to assign the impersonated token to a thread.

 An adversary may perform Token Impersonation/Theft when they have a specific, existing process they want to assign the duplicated token to.
 For example, this may be useful for when the target user has a non-network logon session on the system.

 When an adversary would instead use a duplicated token to create a new process rather than attaching to an existing process, they can additionally Create Process with Token using

 CreateProcessAsUserW.
 Token Impersonation/Theft is also distinct from Make and Impersonate Token in that it refers to duplicating an existing token, rather than creating a new one.

 Limit permissions so that users and user groups cannot create tokens.
 This setting should be defined for the local system account only.
 GPO: Computer Configuration > [Policies] > Windows Settings > Security Settings > Local Policies > User Rights Assignment: Create a token object.
 Also define who can create a process level token to only the local and network service through GPO: Computer Configuration > [Policies] > Windows Settings > Security Settings > Local Policies > User Rights Assignment: Replace a process level token.